Oslo 14 is a vocal ensemble pool of 15-20 singers based in Oslo, Norway.

 Their first album, Improvisasjon*Komposisjon, was released fall 2016 on NOR CD.

-Oslo 14’s second album will be released September 2018, this time on Losen Records.
+Oslo 14’s second album, Improvisation*Composition II, was released September 2018, this time on Losen Records.

 Members (present and previous)